fredneedsausername/ServerPhone/README.md

 ## Client
 The client is able to:
-- to connect to the server specifying its ip address and port, with a functionality to save those info for later reuse, and change them to a different one.
+- To connect to the server specifying its ip address and port, with a functionality to save those info for later reuse, and change them to a different one.
-- access the console if it is an admin, otherwise a specific menu based on its authorization level.
-See [`fredver.clientserver.PermissionLevel`](ServerTelefono/src/fredver/clientserver/PermissionLevel.java) enum.
+- Access the console if it is an admin
-- change or set up a new certificate of the server and get it.
+- Change or set up a new certificate of the server and get it.
-- based on its certification level:
+- On its dedicated folder:
-  - navigate through the folders
+  - Navigate through the folders
-  - get files and directories
+  - Get files and directories
-  - upload files and directories
+  - Upload files and directories
-  - create files and directories
+  - Create files and directories

 <br>
 <br>

 ## Storage
 Each user will have its partition, a folder with their name as name of the folder.
-If, for any operation, storage is not enough, it will delete the data that was writing.
+If, for any writing operation, storage is not enough, it will delete the data that was writing, and a message with ERROR_CODE title and HEADER_BODY_NOT_ENOUGH_STORAGE body is sent to the client.<br>

+- **TODO GIVE 5MB OF STORAGE OR SOME OTHER SMALL AMOUNT TO THE SERVER FOLDER, SO THAT IT CAN KEEP ALL INFO ABOUT THE USERS, AND THE CERTIFICATE**

 <br>
 <br>

 ## User management
 **TODO**
 There may be multiple users, each having their dedicated folder under the users folder.
 Each user has a password and username, which they have to use to connect to the server.
-Each user has their access level, from the defined ones in [fredver.clientserver.PermissionLevel](ServerTelefono/src/fredver/clientserver/PermissionLevel.java) enum.
+Each user has their access level, specified as a boolean isAdministrator, in the file with name the string defined by [`SERVER_USERS_INFO_NAME`](ServerTelefono/src/fredver/constants/Constants.java).
 Each user can only interact with the contents of its user folder, unless it's the admin.<br>
 The admin can set a limit, which is ***highly recommended***, of how much storage a user has allocated to himself (his folder).

 <br>